QubitPi/management-blogs/_posts/2021-12-15-db-evolution.md

 * **Fear of Change** - If you are afraid to change your database schema because you are afraid to break something.
 Fear of change is a good indication that you have a serious technical risk on your hands, one that will only get worse over time.

-### Making It Easier to Refactor Your Database Schema

-An effective way to decrease the coupling that your database is involved with is to encapsulate access to it.
-You do this by having external programs access your database via persistence layers